aldur/aldur.github.io/_posts/2025-06-17-nixos-in-crostini.md

 containers.
 By default, ChromeOS ships a `debian` container.

-What makes Crostini great (e.g., when compared to SSH into a remote system) is that it has first-class integration with ChromeOS: you can run Linux GUI apps and they will show up alongside all other Chrome apps; you can open a URL in the Linux container and it will open in Chrome; you can copy to clipboard in Linux and it will populate ChromeOS' clipboard; etc.
+What makes Crostini great (e.g., when compared to SSH into a remote system) is that it has first-class integration with ChromeOS.
+You can run Linux GUI apps and they will show up alongside all other Chrome apps; you can open a URL in the Linux container and it will open in Chrome; you can copy to clipboard in Linux and it will populate ChromeOS' clipboard; ChromeOS will even forward most ports from `localhost` to the container.

 The default `debian` container ships a few services that make that magic happen.
 Here are the two I have found the most useful: